optimalstrategy/Qval/README.md

     Example: GET /api/divide?a=10&b=2&token=abcdefghijkl -> 200, {"answer": 5}
     """
     # Parameter validation occurs in the context manager.
-    # If validation fails or user code throws an error, context manager
+    # If validation fails or user code throws an error, the context manager
     # will raise InvalidQueryParamException or APIException respectively.
     # In Django Rest Framework, these exceptions will be processed and result
-    # in error codes (400 and 500) on the client side.
+    # in the error codes 400 and 500 on the client side.
     params = (
-        # `a` and `b` must be integers
+        # `a` and `b` must be integers.
         # Note: in order to get a nice error message on the client side,
         # you factory should raise either ValueError or TypeError
         validate(request, a=int, b=int)
         # `b` must be anything but zero
         .nonzero("b")
-        # The `transform` callable will be applied to parameter before the check.
+        # The `transform` callable will be applied to the parameter before the check.
         # In this case we'll get `token`'s length and check if it is equal to 12.
         .eq("token", 12, transform=len)
     )